gianlucabianco/vite-vue3-ts-drumkit/README.md

 Feel free to open `issues`, make suggestions via `discussions`, or `Contribute`.

-Thanks for using this component 💘.
+Thanks to have watch and tried this repo 💘.

 ---